mariam5111/EventBooking_Api/README.md

 3. **Configure Environment Variables:**
-   Create a `.env` file in the root directory: ike .env.example  in the root directory
+   Create a `.env` file in the root directory: like ` .env.example`  in the root directory

 4. **Run the application:**